AlexBNZ/gravity_falls/README.md

 ## Requirements

 This project requires the Mission Pinball Framework 0.50 and can be simulated using the MPF virtual machine and MPF monitor interface.
 Playing in the real world requires pinball machine (configuration coming soon).
+Please note "CURRENTLY WORKING!" simply means no obvious errors with the code - none of it has been tested against a real machine as yet.

 ## Main Gameplay